Most Common Majors

 Most students choose a major in science because the prerequisites often overlap with the required courses for science majors.

-If you are not able to get any work experience in pharmacy or health care, be sure to have volunteer or job shadowing experience as an alternative.
+If you are not able to get any work experience in pharmacy or health care, be sure to have volunteer, job shadowing or informational interview experiences as an alternative.
 It’s also very common for applicants to have many different work experiences outside of pharmacy or health care to develop different professional skills.

 The class size each year is approximately 100 to 140 students, with about 20-40 students in Duluth and 80-100 in the Twin Cities.